AntonioMarceddu/Facial_Expressions_Databases_Classifier/README.md

 ### Updates
 * 10/05/2019 - Version 1.0.0 released.
-* 10/07/2019 - Version 2.0.0 released: subdivision function between train, validation, and test dataset added; many minor improvements to the code and its readability have also been made;
+* 10/07/2019 - Version 2.0.0 released: subdivision function between train, validation, and test dataset has been added; many minor improvements to the code and its readability have also been made.
+* 14/07/2019 - Version 3.0.0 released: the change image format function has been added; support to FACES database has been added; many corrections and improvements to the code and its readability have also been made.

 ### Final Notes
-The images automatically classified with this program can be used, for example, for the creation of a neural network with Keras: using Python with the Scikit-learn library, these images can be subdivided in the train, validation, and test dataset or cross-validated.
+The images automatically classified with this program can be used, for example, for the training of a neural network capable of recognizing facial expressions, through the use of Keras or similar frameworks.
+Since the code of the program is freely usable, it is possible to implement small changes to make the program work even in totally different contexts.

 Access to the databases mentioned above is usually allowed only for research purposes: for more information, refer to the databases sites.
 FEDC was created by [Antonio Costantino Marceddu](https://www.linkedin.com/in/antonio-marceddu/) resorting to Eclipse, with Java and the addition of the OpenCV framework.